 - Visuals.
 This follows in the same vein as messaging.
 The right message can engage a prospect, while the wrong image will definitely turn them away.

 - Call-to-Action.
-Depending on the industry, lifecycle stage, and whether the person you’re targeting is a decision-maker or influencer, the call-to-action may need to be adjusted, whether it’s to watch a video or talk to sales.
+Depending on the specific segment of agriculture, lifecycle stage, and whether the person you’re targeting is a decision-maker or influencer, the call-to-action may need to be adjusted, whether it’s to watch a video or talk to sales.

 - Follow-up.
 Different prospects and customers are going to require different follow-up techniques.
 High dollar sales will require multiple touches, while quick e-Commerce purchases can happen quickly and with little necessary follow-up.